 experience

-Willie Nelson once famously sang “My heroes have always been cowboys and they still are, it seems”.
+Willie Nelson once famously sang, “My heroes have always been cowboys and they still are, it seems.”
 Growing up in the country and lying by the TV watching John Wayne movies with my grandpa, I knew what Willie sang was true for me, too.
-The western way of living feeds my soul and I fully believe it should be documented.
-My passion for ranch photography and the pictures I take represent landscapes, peoples, and traditions… the last of a dying breed.
+The western way of living feeds my soul — and I fully believe it deserves to be documented.

 Heart 6 Guest Ranch in Moran, Wyoming